 Working with electronic circuit boards may sound ambitious or advanced, but my kids enjoyed playing with these as part of their science and technology learning when they were in their early elementary years.
-They learned many concepts about creating circuits from hands-on play, in particular by using a kid-friendly Snap Circuits® Kit from Elenco.
+They learned many concepts about creating circuits from hands-on play, in particular by using a kid-friendly Snap Circuits® Kit (affiliate link) from Elenco.

 These sets, designed for ages 8 and up, have standardized the various possible elements of a circuit by embedding them into snap-together plastic pieces, so young children don’t have to learn circuitry with fussy wires and uncooperative pieces that challenge fine motor skills.